Terkwood/AugustDB/README.md

-# AugustDb
+# AugustDB

-A KV store backed by SSTables.
+A key/value store backed by SSTables.

-## Design
+## Initial design

 Use gb_trees as memtable.

-Use nimble_csv to generate sstable format.
+Use nimble_csv to generate SSTable format.

 Use phoenix to expose a REST API (PUT, GET, DEL).

+## Notional distributed system

+First implement a local key-value store that uses a memtable, SSTables, and a commit log.
+Then implement a replicating data store which syncs via gossip.
+Then implement partitioning using vnodes.

+I'll probably abandon this project before I get that far, but it doesn't hurt to dream!

 ### Inspiration

-Kleppmann, _Designing Data-Intensive Applications_
+[Kleppmann: Designing Data-Intensive Applications](https://dataintensive.net/) gives a fantastic summary of local-node operation for data stores using SSTable, followed by detail on strategies for replication and partitioning.
+Check it out!

-We worked from https://github.com/tamas-soos/expoll/blob/master/lib/ex_poll_web/views/poll_view.ex as a preliminary example for Phoenix
+I sourced https://github.com/tamas-soos/expoll/blob/master/lib/ex_poll_web/views/poll_view.ex as a preliminary example for working with Phoenix.

 ## Dev environment